adushaj/Alroyski/README.md

-# Alvksi
+# Alroyski
 > A DiscordJS Bot for random team scrimmages

 ## About

-Gather all of your clan members into a voice channel, execute a command to Alvksi, and watch as the players are randomly drafted into two teams of 2-6 players and moved to their team voice channels.
+Gather all of your clan members into a voice channel, execute a command to Alroyski, and watch as the players are randomly drafted into two teams of 2-6 players and moved to their team voice channels.
 Then, you are ready to play.

 ## Setup/Requirements
 1. Voice channels properly named